davidsonz/Travel-Website/_subposts/RamesHeadToCremyll.md

 Today was a bit more like the weather I have been expecting for an English Autumn, wet and windy.

 We still had a wonderful time.
-We had lunch in old caves in the cliffs, got to know everyone a bit better, saw an acient abandoned church and got to walk through the pristene gardens of <a target="_blank" href="https://www.visitcornwall.com/things-to-do/attractions/south-coast/cawsand/mount-edgcumbe-house-and-country-park">Mount Edgcumbe Country Park</a>.
+We had lunch in old caves in the cliffs, got to know everyone a bit better, saw an ancient abandoned church and got to walk through the pristine gardens of <a target="_blank" href="https://www.visitcornwall.com/things-to-do/attractions/south-coast/cawsand/mount-edgcumbe-house-and-country-park">Mount Edgcumbe Country Park</a>.
 We also got to walk through the quaint we town of Devonport, the English version is not so different from ours both cute little towns on the coast.

 OODs is definitely a great way to meet wonderful people and see the most of the gorgeous countryside we find ourselves living in.